Flexible Qualification Guidelines

 FHA loans have flexible credit and income requirements to help people who might not otherwise be able to qualify for a mortgage to achieve their dream of homeownership.

-Unlike traditional mortgages, FHA Loans allow 100% gift funds for your down payment and closing costs – and down payment assistance programs are available
+Unlike traditional mortgages, FHA Loans allow 100% gift funds for your down payment and closing costs.

-With a traditional mortgage, you need a traditional down payment of as much as 20%.
-You can qualify for an FHA Loan with a down payment as low as 3.5%.
+With an FHA Loan, you can qualify with a down payment as low as 3.5%.

 FHA Loans offer low-interest rates to help you afford your payments and get into the home of your dreams.

 To qualify for an FHA loan, you will need a steady income, proof of employment, a FICO score of 500 or higher, a down payment of at least 3.5% and a debt-to-income ratio of less than 43%.
 You’ll also be required to purchase mortgage insurance.

 A down payment is an up front payment towards the cost of a home.
 Typically, the more you're able to put down, the lower your interest rate and monthly payment.